-- 5. People matter.
-MNC accounts include statements on the number of employees a company has and their aggregate remuneration.
-CbC would require this statement for every country in which an MNC operates.
-This would provide invaluable information on labour conditions. - 6.
-Tax matters.
+This would provide invaluable information on labour conditions, worldwide.

+- 5. Tax matters.
 MNCs have more opportunity than any other group to plan their tax affairs.
 They can seek to shift their profits from state to state to find the lowest overall bill.
 CbC discloses the profits that companies record in each country in which they operate and the taxes that they pay on them.
 This means they can be held accountable for what they do and don't pay.
-It's estimated that if this problem were tackled enough tax could be collected pay for the Millennium Development Goals. - 7.
+It's estimated that if this problem were tackled enough tax could be collected for the Millennium to pay Development Goals. - 6.
 Corruption matters.
 The Extractive Industries are dominated by MNCs.
-The Extractive Industries Transparency Initiative seeks to hold those companies to account for the tax payments they make, and the governments that receive those payments to account for what they do with them.
+The Extractive Industries Transparency Initiative seeks to hold those companies to account for the tax payments they make, and the that receive those governments payments to account for what they do with them.
 Many MNCs resist disclosure of information on what they pay because of competitive pressure, contractual obligations and local political opposition.
-CbC would overcome these objections, significantly enhancing transparency in this sector, and help cut corruption. - 8.
-Development matters.
-Developing countries lack revenue to finance public goods and services.
-Aid helps alleviate this problem but creates a

-- dependency, harms the democratic accountability of developing country governments because they aren't accountable to their electorates for what they spend and aid can itself directly contribute to corruption. declaration Local of economic activity by MNCs with the resulting accountability for taxes paid could break this cycle and help create fully independent, accountable governments capable of raising their own taxation revenues. - 9.
-Governance matters.
+CbC would overcome these objections, significantly enhancing transparency in this sector, and helping cut corruption. - 7.
+Development The matters. developing countries of the world are poor.
+Aid helps alleviate this problem but creates a dependency, harms the democratic accountability of developing country governments because they aren't accountable to their electorates for what they spend and aid directly contributes to corruption.
+Local declaration of economic activity by MNCs with the resulting accountability for taxes paid could break this cycle and help create fully independent, accountable governments capable of raising their own taxation revenues.

+- 8. Governance matters.
 Many of the major corporate scandals of recent times have involved extensive use of offshore subsidiary companies.
-These are becomingly increasingly common throughout the MNC world, but it is recognised that the problem of managing them creates severe governance issues for MNCs.
-This results in increased risk for shareholders and others who need to understand the risk inherent in an MNC's activity. - 10.
+These are becomingly increasingly common throughout the MNC world, but it is recognised that the problem of creates managing them severe governance issues for MNCs.
+This increased results in risk for shareholders and others who need to understand the risk inherent in an MNC's activity. - 9.
 Where you are matters.
 Some countries are politically unstable.
 If a company trades there shareholders should know.
 Some are politically unacceptable.
 If an MNC trades there civil society wants to know.
 Some countries are subject to sanction.
 Trading there is illegal.
 Where you are matters.
-CbC holds a company to account for where it is.
+CbC holds a company to account for where it is. - 10.
+Transparency matters.
+In many countries a corporation does not have to put its accounts on pubic record.
+That means that what an MNC does in that country is not a matter of public record.
+That matters.
+What MNCs do has enormous implication for the wellbeing of the world.
+CbC overcomes this problem.
+It puts all MNC activity 'on the record'.